nikon-petr/and-or-graph/README.md

 # And/Or Graph
-Application for calculate and-or graphs
+Application for calculating and-or graphs

 ## Build with
 * python 3